nhsd-exeter/dos-capacity-status-api/documentation/adr/005-domain_model_and_rest_interface.md

 The part of the model relating to user permissions to be able to update capacity status information also resides in the Core DoS database, and retrieval of this data will be performed by a dedicated 'DoS' module that the Capacity Status API can call.
 This reduces coupling concerns between Core DoS and the API, thus maintaining the integrity of the APIs core code base.

 Finally, the User Management model is created and maintained by the API and is stored in its own database.
-This further decouples the concept of the API user (or more specifically the API Key) from what is know as the user in Core DoS.
+This further decouples the concept of the API user (or more specifically the API Key) from what is known as the user in Core DoS.
 The approach taken is for Django to manage the data model, and this will be performed by Django's built in database migration tools.
 Using this approach we are completely decoupled from what type of database we are using as Django will automatically apply the correct drivers to whatever database we choose.
 This also means that no database scripting of any kind is required, and the API developers need only to maintain the Django models within code.
 (Django will take care of applying the changes to the database).

 ## Consequences

 Framework takes away the vast majority of boiler plate code.
-API documentation is automatically generated from both endpoints and serialisers, vastly reducing overheads on creating and maintaining API documentation.
+API documentation is automatically generated from both endpoints and serializers, vastly reducing overheads on creating and maintaining API documentation.
 Clear separation of concerns for handling the data flows through the API.
 Clear separation for handling retrieval and update of a service, from dealing with user permissions, management, and authentication.
 The API is tightly coupled to the Core DoS database when storing and retrieving capacity status information.
 Although for our immediate use case, this is an acceptable risk.